CharlesGriswold/lanyon/README.md

 $ go get github.com/CharlesGriswold/lanyon
 ```

-Once you have the binary built or downloaded, copy it to a directory within your
+Once you have the binary built, copy it to a directory within your path,
-path, `~/bin/` or `/usr/local/bin/` are two great spots.
+`~/bin/` or `/usr/local/bin/` are two great spots.

 #### Run Site